 Horrible customer service is the norm today.
 It reigns!
 Have you experienced any similar scenarios recently like the ones below?
 I have all within the last month.
 Can you relate to these?
 I know things like this have happened before to me.
 I thought, who am I to expect better service?
-Then, I thought, really, with all of the new technologies, where is excellent customer service?
+However, I thought, really, with all the new technologies, where is excellent customer service?

 Horrible Customer Service Examples this Month

 The customer service reps say, “I would never do anything to imply that we don’t want to help you.
 I will check it out and call you back.”
 They never call back.
 Unfortunately, this happened before with these guys.
 I am changing service.

 I call a business and I get, “Thank you for calling.
 Press the number related to your problem (after six that do not apply.
 Press 7 for all other issues.”
 I do it, like an idiot and then I get another six options.
 I say, “Get me a real person,” I get your “answer doesn’t apply.”
 So, I start all over.